janmayer/hdtv/readme.md

 ## Documentation
 For more information, including an overview of the available key bindings, refer to the [documentation](doc/guide/hdtv.rst).
+A [tutorial](doc/guide/hdtv-tutorial.rst) giving an introduction to HDTV and its basic features is also available.

 ## HDTV development team